-Members welcomed the document presented by the Commission as a valuable insight into the challenges and obstacles faced by the internal EU border regions and appreciate the proposed solutions.
+Members welcomed the document presented by the Commission as a valuable insight into the current challenges.
 They stressed the importance of applying and disseminating best practices and success stories and carrying out a similar analysis with regard to the Union's external border regions.

-Targeting the persistent obstacles: while arguing for a tailor-made approach for each border region, Members acknowledged the shared development potential of cross-border regions in general.
-They encouraged tailor-made, integrated and place-based approaches, such as Community-Led Local Development (CLLD).
+Targeting the persistent obstacles: the problems and challenges faced by the border regions are common to some extent, but also vary from region to region, Parliament encouraged tailor-made, integrated and place-based approaches, such as Community-Led Local Development (CLLD).